Mr0Da/Mr0Da/README.md

 - 👋 Hi, I’m Oussama Abdelhak DRID
 - 👀 I’m interested in virtualization, automation and development
-- 🌱 I’m currently searching for a DevOps internship
+- 🌱 I’m a Cloud/DevOps consultant at Onepoint
 - 📫 How to reach me?
 Simply by mail at drid.oussama@gmail.com

 <!---